nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 On the tools instance navigate to this folder and execute

 - `chmod +x sedprojectname.sh`
-- ` ./seedprojectname.sh` :this update the pipeline definition with your Google Project ID
+- ` ./seedprojectname.sh` :this will update the pipeline definition with your Google Project ID
 - `spin pipeline save --file=dev-pipeline.json`: deploys new pipeline

 This will add a new pipeline to Spinnaker as part of the HelloAgain app.